-Let’s say you have a great idea and you don’t want anyone to steal it because you think it is very original.
+Let’s say you have a great idea and want to protect it because you think it is very original.
 You want to own your “baby” and want to protect it.
 So you probably have thought about copyrighting the idea given it's intellectual properties.
 Unfortunately you can’t copyright an idea or concept.
 The law says so:

 Section 102(b) of the Copyright Act specifically states: “In no case does copyright protection for an original work of authorship extend to any idea, procedure, process, system, method of operation, concept, principle or discovery, regardless of the form in which it is described, explained, illustrated or embodied in such work.”

-The most trusted individual I turn to in this case is my editor and sometimes idea partner, my boyfriend.
-I can always count on him to give me an honest and sincere opinion, without worrying about him being subjective because he's my partner.
-Then I know if an idea is pitchable and original enough.
-Generally I’m not scared of sharing my ideas because I know I have my own unique take on story ideas.
+Generally you should not be scared of sharing your ideas because you have your own unique take on story ideas.
 We are artists; we want to share and garner help in getting our story out there.
 It’s counterproductive to be too scared of sharing your ideas.